If you’re struggling with credit card debt, a balance transfer credit card can save you money on interest while you repay it.

 Fortunately, I haven’t used balance transfer credit cards in a long time (because I haven’t carried credit card debt in a long time).
 But there was a time when I used balance transfers left and right – shuffling debt from one credit card to another in order to stave off the interest…and the inevitable crash with the a financial wall towards which I was rocketing.

-In an effort to consolidate balance transfer advice from around Money Under 30, here I’ll discuss how balance transfer credit cards work, when to transfer a balance, and what to watch out for.
+In an effort to consolidate balance transfer advice from around Money Under 30, here I’ll discuss how balance transfer credit cards work, when to transfer a balance (and when not to) and other pitfalls of balance transfer credit cards to watch out for.

 A balance transfer is simply paying off one credit card with another.

-Hopefully, it’s pretty obvious that a balance transfer doesn’t really help you pay down debt; it simply moves the debt from Card A to Card B.
+Hopefully, it’s obvious that a balance transfer doesn’t actually help you pay down debt; it simply moves the debt from Card A to Card B.

 So why bother?

-Best Bank pays off Acme Bank and charges you a fee of a few hundred dollars to process the transfer.
-But then you don’t pay any interest for a full year.
-Your $200 monthly payment goes straight towards paying down your debt.
-Ultimately, you save hundreds in interest.
+With the new card, you don’t pay any interest for a full year.
+Your $100 monthly payment goes straight towards paying down your debt.
+Ultimately, you could save hundreds in interest.

 Of course, balance transfers don’t always save you money.
 Depending on how much you owe, your current interest rate, and the cost of transferring the balance (the balance transfer fee), it may not be worth it.